Tools4everBV/HelloID-Conn-Prov-Target-Topdesk/README.md

 | Caller: | It is possible to edit who is the caller of the change.
 You can fill in the E-mail of the Topdesk person or fill in 'Employee' or 'Manager'.
 Please note if the requester is an 'Employee' or 'Manager' the script will check if the person is archived.
 If the person is archived the script will activate the person, create the change and archive the person again.
 | RequestShort: | Fill in the desired title of the incident.
 Size range: maximum 80 characters.
 It is possible to use variables like $($p.Name.FamilyName) for the family name of the employee.
 | RequestDescription: | Fill in the request text.
 It is possible to use variables like $($p.Name.FamilyName) for the family name of the employee.
 Use <'br'> to enter.
 For more HTML tags: [Topdesk incident API documentation](https://developers.topdesk.com/documentation/index-apidoc.html#api-Incident-CreateIncident)
-| Action: | Fill in action if needed.
+| Action: | Fill in the action field if needed.
 If not used fill in null.
 It is possible to use variables like $($p.Name.FamilyName) for the family name of the employee.
 Use <'br'> to enter.
 For more HTML tags: [Topdesk incident API documentation](https://developers.topdesk.com/documentation/index-apidoc.html#api-Incident-CreateIncident)
 | Branch: | Fill in the branch name that is used in Topdesk.
 This is a mandatory lookup field.
 | OperatorGroup: | Fill in the operator group name that is used in Topdesk.
-It is possible to disable this lookup field by using the vallue null.
+It is possible to disable this lookup field by using the value null.
 If marked mandatory in Topdesk this will be shown when opening the incident.
 | Operator: | Fill in the operator email that is used in Topdesk.
-It is possible to disable this lookup field by using the vallue null.
+It is possible to disable this lookup field by using the value null.
 If marked mandatory in Topdesk this will be shown when opening the incident.
 | Category: | Fill in the category name that is used in Topdesk.
-It is possible to disable this lookup field by using the vallue null.
+It is possible to disable this lookup field by using the value null.
 If marked mandatory in Topdesk this will be shown when opening the incident.
 | SubCategory: | Fill in the subcategory name that is used in Topdesk.
-It is possible to disable this lookup field by using the vallue null.
+It is possible to disable this lookup field by using the value null.
 If marked mandatory in Topdesk this will be shown when opening the incident.
 | CallType: | Fill in the branch call type that is used in Topdesk.
-It is possible to disable this lookup field by using the vallue null.
+It is possible to disable this lookup field by using the value null.
 If marked mandatory in Topdesk this will be shown when opening the incident.
 | Impact: | Fill in the impact name that is used in Topdesk.
-It is possible to disable this lookup field by using the vallue null.
+It is possible to disable this lookup field by using the value null.
 If marked mandatory in Topdesk this will be shown when opening the incident.
 | Priority: | Fill in the priority name that is used in Topdesk.
-It is possible to disable this lookup field by using the vallue null.
+It is possible to disable this lookup field by using the value null.
 If marked mandatory in Topdesk this will be shown when opening the incident.
 | EntryType: | Fill in the entry type name that is used in Topdesk.
-It is possible to disable this lookup field by using the vallue null.
+It is possible to disable this lookup field by using the value null.
 If marked mandatory in Topdesk this will be shown when opening the incident.
 | Urgency: | Fill in the urgency name that is used in Topdesk.
-It is possible to disable this lookup field by using the vallue null.
+It is possible to disable this lookup field by using the value null.
 If marked mandatory in Topdesk this will be shown when opening the incident.
 | ProcessingStatus: | Fill in the processing status name that is used in Topdesk.
-It is possible to disable this lookup field by using the vallue null.
+It is possible to disable this lookup field by using the value null.
 If marked mandatory in Topdesk this will be shown when opening the incident.
 With the correct processing status, it is possible to create a closed incident.

 ## Remarks
 ### Only require tickets